-Funding
+7. Funding

 The partners will make different levels of contribution decided on a project by project basis.
-The Commissions and other partners contributions annually are defined in the Agreement.
-These funds are to ensure the on going maintenance of the existing facilities.
-There is also a need to source capital expenditure from external funds, as well as the potential for partners making contributions.
+The Commission's and other Ppartners contributions annually are defined in the Agreement.
+These funds are to ensure the on going maintenance of the existing facilities There is also a need to source capital expenditure from external funds, as well as the potential for partners making contributions to develop and maintain new facilities.

-Development Activities
+8. Development Activities

 The following section highlights the development activities based on the following text and a series of maps in annex 2.
-Any new development should be taken forward as a project covered by a project plan, agreed by the partners.
+Any new development will should be taken forward as individual a projects covered by a project plan, agreed by the partners.
 Project management will be led by one partner, this could be the Commission or Scottish Water but should include them when the project is on ground they manage.
-We don't want FC project management involved in future trail construction projects.
 In each section entitled Proposed Activities lists the proposed developments.
 After each is the initial of the partners who are or wish to be involved in that development.